Uzbek Plov Recipe

 Step 8

-While the meat is boiling, you must prepare the rice - it must be washed in at least 7-8 waters, until the water becomes clear.
-Then leave it in the water for about an hour.
+As the meat cooks, prepare the rice by washing it in 7-8 changes of water until it runs clear.
+Then soak it for about an hour.

 Uzbek Plov Recipe - Step 8